aaronsaray/aaronsaray.com/_posts/2016-03-21-cc5-attention-to-detail.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 5: Attention to Detail

 Every leader has a particular methodology or key point they focus on.
 Whether it be a small detail, a general philosophy or a repeated phrase, you know that if you are near that leader, you will become very familiar with their demand.
 In my team, my demand is to pay attention to detail.

+### Episode 5: Attention to Detail

 During some of the first code reviews with my team, I would chant this mantra over and over.
 Pay attention to detail!
 I would say it, I would write it, and sometimes you'd hear me yelling it from my office.
 At first, I think it angered my team.
 Then, they started using it to mock me.
 Now, they've found appreciation for it - and I hear them using it with each other.